pyvideo/steve/docs/installation.rst

     3. ``git pull --rebase``

-installing a Bleeding edge for hacking purposes
+Installing a Bleeding edge for hacking purposes
 ===============================================

 If you want to install steve in a way that makes it easy to hack on,